Ferricty/Data-Science-Projects/Fast Formatting Data/README.md

 ## Delete "Bonif. pago electrónico (\$)" and "Bonif. pronto pago (\$)" columns.
-With drop we delete the columns and set inplace=True for saving the changes in the excel document
+With the drop command we delete the columns and set inplace=True for saving the changes in the excel document

 ```python
 df_all.drop(columns=["Bonif. pago electrónico ($)","Bonif. pronto pago ($)"], inplace=True)